kaghee/pallida-exam-basics/java.md

 ###  What is the difference between a function and a method?
 [2p]
 #### Your answer:
-A function is a piece of code that serves a specific function (wow).
+A function is a piece of code that serves a specific function (wow :D).
 We can call it by its name, with or without arguments passed in as parameters, and it can return something (e.g. a variable) as a result, or perform some action if declared void.
 A method is a function that is associated with a certain object and can only be used on that object.
 As Java is an OO language, all of its functions are methods.

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer: